 2. Interest Charges

 Borrowing money isn't free.
 When you use margin to invest, you have to pay interest based on the amount of money that you're borrowing.

-Before investing on margin, investors should take the cost of it into account.
-The interest charges reduce gains on successful investments and increase losses from poor-performing investments.
+Before investing on margin, investors should take the cost into account.
+The interest charges reduce gains on successful investments and increase losses from poor-performing investment.

 Even if the shares you buy maintain their value, the cost of borrowing money can lead to losses.

-Once you trade on margin, enough value should be maintained in your margin account to meet the brokerage's maintenance margin requirement (or the margin call requirement), which is usually 25% according to the Federal Reserve Board's Regulation T.
+Once you trade on margin, enough value should be maintained in your margin account to meet the brokerage's maintenance margin requirement (or the margin call requirement).

 If an investor's portfolio fails to meet the maintenance margin requirement, it could trigger a margin call, which may force the investor to either deposit additional funds or sell their investments.